-Are you enthusiastic about basic human pain research? short- and long-term postdoctoral positions at CNAP
+Are you enthusiastic about basic human pain research?
+Come and join our team!

 A high proficiency in oral and written English is required (English is our working language).
 Positions include an attractive salary with health insurance, experimental running costs, a well-equipped office and laboratory facilities.
 CNAP also provides assistance to relocate to Aalborg, Denmark.
-Please find more information about working at Aalborg University, living in Denmark etc. at the homepage of Aalborg University’s International Staff Unit: www.isu.aau.dk.
+Please find more information about working at Aalborg University and living in Denmark at the homepage of Aalborg University’s International Staff Unit: www.isu.aau.dk.

 Several PhD stipends available at CNAP from 1 September 2021